srobo/kitbook/Battery Charging.md

 Every volunteer manning the Battery Charging must have read this document fully.
 Any doubts must be discussed with Rich Barlow ASAP.

+## Safety

+The batteries have many built in safety features and, unless severely abused, are completely safe.
+All batteries undergoing charging must be place inside a fireproof charging bag.
+In the extremely unlikely event of a fire due to a battery DO NOT attempt to tackle the fire - the batteries contain a flammable metal (Lithium) which cannot be safely tackled with most fire extinguishers.

+If at any point you have any doubts about safety immediately summon Rich Barlow via [[Helpdesk]].

 ## Procedures

 ### Swapping a team's battery